nightscout/trio-docs/docs/EN/Getting-Started/iphone.md

 <b>Developer Mode - Mac build</b>

-With iOS 16 and watchOS 9, Apple added a feature called "Developer Mode".
-Your iPhone and Apple Watch need to have this feature enabled in order to allow installation of Open-iAPS.
-If you want to know more, click on this link: [Apple Link about Developer Mode](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device).
+With iOS 16 and watchOS 9, Apple added a feature called "Developer Mode."
+This feature must be enabled on your iPhone and Apple Watch to allow the installation of Open-iAPS.
+To learn more, click on this link: [Apple Link about Developer Mode](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device).

 When you build Open-iAPS on your phone from Xcode directly, you need to have Developer Mode enabled.
 This is also a requirement to use the Open-iAPS app on a watch paired to your phone.